 If No, please provide rationale for using non-pharmaceutical grade.
-Click here to enter text.

 7. If the researcher is administering a control substance which requires a DEA permit, please indicate the expiration date of the current permit and the limitations it imposes on the person registered.